DIY toner/skin calming spray.

-Some advice was weird, others made sense, but almost always it was advice about what you should but in the bath and then what to put on the skin after a bath.
+Some advice was weird, others made sense, but almost always it was advice about what you should put in the bath and then what to put on the skin after a bath.

-We tried... oats, epsom salts and baking powder in the bath then coconut oil, almond oil, kawakawa oil, aloe vera, or rosehip oil on her skin, about 5 different types of google recommended moisturisers including imported stuff from Australia.
-That crap that the doctors prescribe... what is it called? fatty cream, gah!
-Hydrocortisone... more hydrocortisone....
+We tried... oats, Epsom salts and baking powder in the bath then coconut oil, almond oil, kawakawa oil, aloe vera, or rosehip oil on her skin, and about 5 different types of google recommended moisturisers including imported lotions from Australia.
+Plus fatty cream, Hydrocortisone... and more hydrocortisone....

 In the end we tried reducing her dairy intake, and it helped, but every now and then she would still have a flare up which would make her skin raw and itchy.